Twentieth Amendment to the United States Constitution: Effect on the terms of elected officials

-On February 15, 1933, 23 days after the amendment was adopted, President-elect Roosevelt was the target of an assassination attempt by Giuseppe Zangara.
-While Roosevelt was not injured, had the attempt been successful, then Vice President-elect John Nance Garner would have become president on March 4, 1933 pursuant to Section 3.
+On February 15, 1933, 23 days after the amendment was adopted, President-elect Franklin Roosevelt was the target of an assassination attempt by Giuseppe Zangara.
+While Roosevelt was not injured, had the attempt been successful, then vice president-elect John Nance Garner would have become president on March 4, 1933, pursuant to Section 3.

 Section 5 delayed Sections 1 and 2 taking effect until the first October 15 following the amendment's ratification.
 As it was adopted on January 23, 1933, Section 1 shortened the terms of representatives elected to the 73rd Congress (1933–1935), as well as those of senators elected for terms ending in 1935, 1937, and 1939, by 60 days, by ending those terms on January 3 of each odd-numbered year rather than the March 4 date on which those terms originally were due to expire.
 Section 5 also resulted in the 73rd Congress not being required to meet until January 3, 1934.

 The first Congress to open its first session and begin its members' terms on the new date was the 74th Congress in 1935.
 The first presidential and vice presidential terms to begin on the date appointed by the Twentieth Amendment were the second terms of President Roosevelt and Vice President Garner, on January 20, 1937.
 As Section 1 had shortened the first term of both (1933–1937) by 43 days, Garner thus served as vice-president for two full terms, but he did not serve a full eight years: his vice presidency spanned from March 4, 1933, to January 20, 1941.